estuary/flow/site/docs/reference/Connectors/capture-connectors/google-cloud-sql-postgres.md

 | **`/stream`**    | Stream    | Table name.                                                                                | string | Required         |
 | **`/syncMode`**  | Sync mode | Connection method.
 Always set to `incremental`.                                            | string | Required         |

-#### SSL Mode

-Certain managed PostgreSQL implementations may require you to explicitly set the [SSL Mode](https://www.postgresql.org/docs/current/libpq-ssl.html#LIBPQ-SSL-PROTECTION) to connect with Flow.
-One example is [Neon](https://neon.tech/docs/connect/connect-securely), which requires the setting `verify-full`.
-Check your managed PostgreSQL's documentation for details if you encounter errors related to the SSL mode configuration.

 ### Sample

 A minimal capture definition will look like the following: